 Some companies use one-size-fits-all templates, but that’s generally not a good solution.
 There’s no guarantee that templates—or worse, copying from someone else’s handbook—will include all of the state-specific policies and language required to protect your employees and your business.

 SixFifty knows this can be an expensive and lengthy process.
-That’s why we’ve created Employment Docs.
+That’s why we’ve created an employee handbook creator.
 Our platform supports employers through every stage of the employment life cycle, beginning with offer letters and employee handbooks and ending with termination and offboarding.
 We make it easy to generate top-tier employment documents, like Virginia employee handbooks, for a fraction of the time and cost needed for other methods.
 Best of all, our legal team watches for changes to employment law nationwide.
 If there are any updates, you’ll be notified so you can regenerate your handbooks as needed.

 Ready to learn more?
 Schedule a demo today!